Spina Bifida Medication

 Hyoscyamine sulfate (Levsin, Levbid, Symax, Anaspaz, HyoMax)

-Through parasympatholytic action, hyoscyamine relaxes smooth muscle spasm.
-It is indicated in management of lower urinary tract disorder associated with hypermotility.
+Through parasympatholytic action, hyoscyamine relaxes smooth muscle spasms.
+It is indicated in the management of lower urinary tract disorders associated with hypermotility.

 Tricyclic Antidepressants